Lands of Denmark

-Each of the lands retained their own thing (ting) and statute laws until late medieval time (Jutlandic Law, Zealandic Law and Scanian Law).
+Each of the lands retained its own thing (ting) and statute laws until the late medieval times (Jutlandic Law, Zealandic Law, and Scanian Law).
 Although Denmark was a unified kingdom, the custom of rendering homage to the King at the three individual assemblies remained.
-A remnant is the current division of Denmark into two High Court districts, the Eastern and Western High Court.
+A remnant is the current division of Denmark into two High Court districts, the Eastern and Western High Courts.

 During the early 19th century, Zealand and Fyn became administratively united as Østifterne with a provincial assembly in Roskilde.
-Jutland, The Islands, and Bornholm remain an informal subdivision still used, notably in meteorology and public statistics.
+Jutland, the Islands, and Bornholm remain an informal subdivision still used, notably in meteorology and public statistics.
 Bornholm is the only part to represent Skåneland after the rest of the region was lost to Sweden in 1658.
 (Bornholm was also lost in 1658, but was recovered two years later.)

 In recent decades, the less specific division between Eastern and Western Denmark has also become common, for example when describing logistic, economic and political patterns.
 Funen may be attributed to both the eastern and western parts of the country, the border line being either the Great Belt or the Little Belt.